mister-average/shellplot/README.md

 in your shell window if you are using the [**mlterm**](http://mlterm.sourceforge.net) terminal emulator program.
 It does this by using pandas and matplotlib to process the csv data and generate an image of a plot, which it converts to 'sixel' format and writes to stdout.
-The mlterm terminal emulator recognizes the 'sixel' stream and converts it into pixels which it draws inline with your shell output.
+The mlterm terminal emulator recognizes the 'sixel' stream and converts the stream into pixels which it draws inline with your shell output.

 ## Examples